 Unlike many other birds of its size, they eat a strict diet consisting of leaves, seeds and insects.
 They love our economy grade peanut for birds, which are also favoured by other garden birds including tits, finches and woodpeckers!Buy Partridge Food

 The grey partridge’s call

 It is also easily identifiable by its call, which you’ll likely hear first thing in the morning or last thing at night.
 If you think you’ve heard one but aren’t sure, click here to listen

 - Sadly, their numbers have declined by 80% over the last 30 years.

-- The Game & Wildlife Conservation Trust is working across the UK to creative conservation headlands in order half the declining number of grey partridges.
+- The Game & Wildlife Conservation Trust is working across the UK to creative conservation headlands in order half the declining number of birds.

-- The grey partridge loves to do things differently.
+- They love to do things differently.
 It’s strictly a ground bird, meaning you won’t find it darting between trees.
 However, due to its ground-bird status, numbers have been declining significantly over the years as a result of agricultural intensification.

-- A grey partridge’s egg size can be anywhere from 3.2 – 3.7cm in length, with 10 to 22 legs laid during one single brood.
+- Thei egg size can be anywhere from 3.2 – 3.7cm in length, with 10 to 22 legs laid during one single brood.

-- The grey partridge’s scientific name is Perdix perdix, which is derived from the Latin word for partridge.
+- Its scientific name is Perdix perdix, which is derived from the Latin word for partridge.

 Where can I spot a grey partridge?